eponsonby/ATP-Support/job-announcement-playbook/details/background-check.md

 Tells the applicant if a drug test is required.

+**Note**: This is a new field and may not yet be available from your Talent Acquisition System (TAS) vendor.
+Work with your TAS to request the ability to populate this new field.

-The value in this field will always link to: https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/
+The value in this field will always link to: [https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/](https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/)

 #### Required
 Yes